 The total budget for the project was EUR 8.77 million, of which EUR 5 million was a loan from NEFCO, EUR 2.27 million was provided from the local city budget, and a grant of EUR 1.5 million was provided by the Eastern Europe Energy Efficiency and Environment Partnership.
 There was additional technical assistance from Sweden (EUR 344,000) and the United States Agency for International Development (EUR 500,000).

-Measures were taken within the project to improve the efficiency of more than 300 municipal buildings.
+Measures were taken within the project to improve the efficiency of approximately 300 municipal buildings.
 The main focus was on the day-care centres, which had abnormally high energy consumption due to the deterioration of the heating systems.
-Sixteen day-care centres had full thermal modernisation, 33 educational buildings had new LED lighting installed, and the individual heating substations (IHSs) in all the day-care centres were either rehabilitated (256 buildings) or newly installed (26 buildings).
+Sixteen day-care centres had full thermal modernisation, 33 educational buildings had new LED lighting installed, and the individual heating substations (IHS) in all the day-care centres were either rehabilitated (256 buildings) or newly installed (26 buildings).

 “This project has exceeded all expectations and at the same time come in on budget.
 The CO2 emissions have decreased by 11,000 tonnes annually, over 3,000 tonnes more than estimated, and the heat usage has decreased by 40,000 gigacalories, 10,000 gigacalories more than estimated,” says Ulf Bojö, Senior Investment Manager at NEFCO.

 The monitoring of the project results shows that the project led to huge cost savings in energy consumption between 2015 and 2018, amounting to UAH 100 million (EUR 3.4 million).
 In total, the project has benefitted 140,000 children and staff in Kyiv, as the buildings are now more comfortable and the learning environment has improved.